larsks/svnbiosis/README.rst

 SVNBIOSIS
 =========

-Svnbiosis is a gitosis-alike for Subversion repositories.
+Svnbiosis (pronounced *svinbiosis*) is a gitosis-alike for Subversion repositories.

 Installation
 ============